calubrecht/CrimsonSkies/README.md

   - Ubuntu 14.04
   - Rasbian for use with the RaspberryPi

+The current development server which is playable and will reflect the latest commits here is at (it will be very stock ROM'ish while I work through initial changes):

+  - 66.244.102.112 port 4000

 ## Project Goals:

   - To provide a ROM code base that includes creative additions that keep the same